10 ways to prevent food poisoning

 Use a separate chopping board to prepare raw food, such as meat and fish.
 This is to avoid contaminating ready-to-eat foods with harmful bacteria that can be present in raw food before it has been cooked.

 It's especially important to keep raw meat away from ready-to-eat foods, such as salad, fruit and bread.

 This is because these foods will not be cooked before you eat them, so any bacteria that get onto the foods from the raw meat will not be killed.

 Cook food thoroughly

 Make sure poultry, pork, burgers, sausages and kebabs are cooked until steaming hot, with no pink meat inside.
-Don't wash raw meat (including chicken and turkey) before cooking, as this can spread bacteria around your kitchen.
+Do not wash raw meat (including chicken and turkey) before cooking, as this can spread bacteria around your kitchen.

-Freezing raw chicken reduces the levels of campylobacter bacteria but doesn't eliminate them completely.
+Freezing raw chicken reduces the levels of campylobacter bacteria but does not eliminate them completely.
 The safest way to kill all traces of campylobacter is by cooking chicken thoroughly.

 Keep your fridge below 5C